Idegrity/opentelemetry-instrumentation-discordpy/README.md

 - Decorators for manual instrumentation of bot commands and event handlers.
 - Easy integration with OpenTelemetry's ecosystem for observability and monitoring.

+## Features Overview

+The OpenTelemetry Instrumentation for Discord.py is designed to enhance the observability of your Discord bots, providing detailed insights into their operations and interactions.
+Here are the key features currently implemented:

+- **Automatic Tracing**: Automatically instruments your bot to trace key Discord events and activities, ensuring comprehensive visibility with minimal setup.

+- **Manual Tracing Support**: Offers decorators and utilities for manual instrumentation, allowing you to tailor tracing to your bot's specific needs and workflows.

+- **`send_message` Instrumentation**: Traces calls to `send_message`, providing insights into message sending operations, including execution times and potential bottlenecks.

+- **`edit_message` Instrumentation**: Captures detailed information about `edit_message` operations, enabling you to track how message edits affect bot performance and user interactions.

+- **`on_message` Event Tracing**: Automatically traces the `on_message` event, offering visibility into message processing and the bot's responsiveness to user messages.

+These features are designed to give developers and operators comprehensive insights into the behavior and performance of their Discord bots, facilitating better monitoring, troubleshooting, and optimization.

+Do note, this build is currently in alpha so the above featureset is quite small.
+I will do more to edit it as I get time.

 ## Installation

 Install this package with pip: